aduguid/Portfolio/README.md

 <br>
  <p>
     <br>
-    Written in C#,iIt allows the user to mark
+    Written in C#, it allows the user to mark
     <br>
     up files with revision clouding around
     <br>